creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-06-13-CompactConvolutionalTransformer.md

 * The objective of this work is to propose a transformer-based architecture that does not require a huge amount of data during training (just as a reminder, [VIT architecture](https://creatis-myriad.github.io/2022/06/01/VisionTransformer.html) is based on weights that have been pre-trained on over 100 million images !)
 * The proposed architecture, "CCT" (Compact Convolutional Transformer) is shown to perform as well or better than CNNs for image classification on various scale datasets (ex: CIFAR10/100, Fashion-MNIST, MNIST and ImageNet)
-* The proposed architecture brings a reduction of parameters of a factor of 30 during training (85 million to 3.7 million) compared to standard transformer architecture (VIT) for a better performance
+* CCT brings a reduction of parameters of a factor of 30 during training (85 million to 3.7 million) compared to standard transformer architecture (ViT) with better performance
-* The proposed architecture brings a reduction of parameters of a factor of 3 during training (10 million to 3.7 million) compared to CNNs (ResNet1001, MobileNetV2) for a given performance
+* CCT brings a reduction of parameters of a factor of 3 during training (10 million to 3.7 million) compared to CNNs (ResNet1001, MobileNetV2) for a given performance
-* The CCT architecture needs less than 30 minutes to be trained over their experiments on small datasets
+* CCT is an end-to-end architecture that needs less than 30 minutes to be trained on small-sized datasets

 # Methods